 Just like a child lives in the moment, I live and travel in the same moment – enjoying it.
 Because I know that moment is never coming back.
 I might never get another chance to visit the same place, meet those lovely people.
 Why spoil the moment thinking about things that aren’t in my control?

 Seeing the World Through A Child’s Eyes: Summary

 Children are amazing, aren’t they?
 I don’t know how many times I look at my nephew and think “Don’t ever grow up, little one,” as he looks at me and smiles – like he understands me.

 Every one of us was a child once.
 We have grown and reached different stages of our lives.
 But we all have been to a stage when we didn’t judge anyone, we were curious, we were fearless.
 This stage was called ‘childhood.’

 Now that we have grown up, we are racing to stay ahead of others.
 We think about the society more and fear that if we don’t live our lives at a certain ‘standard,’ we won’t be accepted in a certain ‘class’ of the society.

 Our curiosity is lost, we fear more.
 We slowly get used to in our robotic lives and that goes on forever.

 Not me, not yet, at least.
 I believe that I don’t have to worry about what others think of me.
-I am just a child and I think like one – especially while traveling.
+I am just a child and I think like one – especially while travelling.
 This helps me to explore new places, meet with amazing people, and travel better.

 If you think life is hard, then think like a child.
-Observe children around you and try to think of your self when you too, were a child – a young, fearless, curious child.
+Observe children around you and try to think of yourself when you too, were a child – a young, fearless, curious child.

 I know this sounds too unrealistic.
 The reality is worse than we think, I know.
 But just try it once.
-You don’t even need to travel – or step out of your home, even – to experience how thinking like a child can change the way you see your life and face your problems.
+You don’t need to travel – or step out of your home, even – to experience how thinking like a child can change the way you see your life and face your problems.